 Facebook is a social media platform established back in February of 2004 — basically, it has been 18 years since it was first launched.
 Back in the day, the website was primarily used to connect with people.
 It was purely social-intended.

 Facebook Marketplace was first introduced back in 2016.
 The idea was for online users who wish to sell any pre-owned household goods or any product for that matter to other users at a reasonable price.
+It’s one of the leading platforms for social commerce to start with.

 Picture Facebook Marketplace as an equivalent of eBay meets Craigslist.
 It’s easy to create an account and it doesn’t require personal information, only the product’s information when you intend to sell.